mgravemeyer/Jodel-iOS-Challenge/README.md

 ### Requirements

-• The feed should be vertical, one picture per row
+• The feed should be vertical, one picture per row - CHECK

-• Each cell should display the image and the image's title
+• Each cell should display the image and the image's title - CHECK

 • The app should implement pagination for the pictures feed

-• User should be able to tap the pictures in the feed to preview them in fullscreen
+• User should be able to tap the pictures in the feed to preview them in fullscreen - CHECK

 • The app should show loading indicators when the feed is loading